-If you have fallen victim to a faulty product causing you to sustain burn injuries, you may have a defective product liability claim.
+If you have fallen victim to a faulty product causing you to sustain burn injuries, you may have a defective product liability claim on your hands.
 There are generally three types of product liability cases.
 These include:

-1. Defective product manufacturing.
-During the process of the product being physically manufactured, there may be some errors, thus resulting in the factory having to cover up for it.
+- Defective product manufacturing.
+During the process of a product being manufactured, errors may arise.
 Examples of manufacturing defects include:

-In these types of cases, your injury must have been done by the manufacturing defect.
-If you damaged these products yourself, you are not eligible to file a claim.
+In these types of cases, your injury must be caused by a manufacturing defect.
+If you damaged these products yourself, you will not be eligible to file a claim.

-2. Defective product design.
-This is a flaw in the way the product was designed.
-Basically, an entire batch of the product may be defective.
-The victim may recover damages if they suffered any injury or financial losses because of the defective design.
+- Defective product design.
+This is a flaw in the way that the product was designed.
+The victim may recover damages if they suffered any injury or financial losses because of the faulty design.
 Examples of design defects include:

-Products being dangerous to children that were made for children, such as toys that are choking hazards.
+- Products being dangerous to children that were made for children.

-Sunglasses not properly protecting the eyes from sunlight.
+- Sunglasses that do not properly protect the eyes from harsh sunlight.

-Failing to show any warning signs or adequate directions about the correct use of the product.
-This is when a product does not have any or enough warning labels about the danger it may have which would require an individual to approach it with extra precaution.
+- Failing to show any warning signs or adequate directions about the correct use of the product.
+This is when a product does not have any or enough warning labels about the dangers that come along with using it.

 Examples of a failure-to-warn claim include:

-A chemical used to remove paint being sold without any instructions on how to use it safely.
+- A chemical used to remove paint that is being sold without any instructions on how to use it safely.